Last updated on September 11th, 2023

 "We often encounter patients and families who say “but they looked better when they were a few pounds less” and want to use the eating disorder as an opportunity to keep a person’s weight suppressed.
 We believe that using an eating disorder as an opportunity to avoid returning to a previous higher weight could hinder the individual from reaching full recovery"Lauren Muhlheim, 'How we set recovery weights'

-Should your child be told about target weight?
+Should your child be told about a target weight?

 "As long as this message comes across as caring and an expression of a wish to promote long term well being (rather than being controlling and unwilling to listen) most young people with anorexia go along with the need to gain weight, albeit grudgingly and with perhaps (unpredictable) meltdowns.
 We have argued that, as long as the message about the need for weight gain is experienced as an expression of care, the young person, in spite of being scared, finds it at some level reassuring."Ivan Eisler, Maudsley's Child and Adolescent Eating Disorders Service, personal communication